embici/growup-sql/README.md

 # growup-sql
-Code generated in a training I'm attending
+Scripts generated in a training I'm attending